6.4. Analysis of evaluation results#

 6.4.1.2.1.
 Histograms#

 By plotting the histograms of two measurements, we can study the distribution of measurements.
-For example in Histogram 1 below, we can see two distributions (blue and green), whose means are 2.8 and 2.2.
-We can clearly see that the means of the sample are different, but it is not immediately clear whether that is just a random coincidence or if this is statistically significant.
+For example, in Histogram 1 below, we can see two distributions (blue and red) whose means are 2.8 and 2.2.
+We can see that the means of the sample are different, but it is not immediately clear whether that is just a random coincidence or if this is statistically significant.
 In Histogram 2 below, we see a much clearer difference.
-Though the means are the same, 2.8 and 2.2, the standard deviations are now smaller 0.25 instead of 1.0, such that we can be fairly confident that the difference in means is significant.
-In Histogram 3, there is not doubt left, the distributions are not overlapping and a statistical test would for sure show a significant difference.
+Though the means are the same, 2.8 and 2.2, the standard deviations are now smaller than 0.25 instead of 1.0, such that we can be fairly confident that the difference in means is significant.
+In Histogram 3, there is no doubt left that the distributions are not overlapping, and a statistical test would for sure show a significant difference.

 If we then compare histograms 2 and 4, we see that they have the same means and standard deviations.
-However, while from histogram 2 we might not be entirely certain that the difference is significant, in histogram 4 the amount of overlap is much reduced because the distributions are skewed.
-Therefore already in informal analysis, we can be rather confident that there is a significant difference in distributions.
-This example thus demonstrates that the histograms can reveal properties of the measurements which cannot be captured by the mean and standard deviation.
+However, while from histogram 2, we might not be entirely certain that the difference is significant, in the histogram 4, the amount of overlap is much reduced because the distributions are skewed.
+Therefore, already in an informal analysis, we can be rather confident that there is a significant difference in distributions.
+This example thus demonstrates that the histograms can reveal properties of the measurements that the mean and standard deviation cannot capture.

-A further example which demonstrates how some differences are not captured by the mean and standard deviation is illustrated in Histogram 5.
-Here both measurements have the same mean, which could give the impression that both measurements are “the same”.
-However, by looking at the histogram, we find that the blue curve actually has two peaks, one clearly lower and another higher than the green curve.
+A further example that demonstrates how the mean and standard deviation do not capture some differences is illustrated in Histogram 5.
+Here, both measurements have the same mean, which could give the impression that both measurements are “the same.”
+However, by looking at the histogram, we find that the blue curve actually has two peaks, one clearly lower and another higher than the red curve.
 Further analysis is thus needed to determine the cause for the strange distribution.
 Typically, for example, some methods behave differently for different inputs.
-A speech enhancement method could be for example be effective for voiced sounds, but fail for unvoiced sounds, such that the output SNR has two peaks corresponding to respective classes of sounds.
+A speech enhancement method could be, for example, effective for voiced sounds but fail for unvoiced sounds, such that the output SNR has two peaks corresponding to respective classes of sounds.

-These two last examples, Histograms 4 and 5, illustrate why it is in general important to test whether evaluation results follow a Gaussian (normal) distribution.
-Analysis of approximately Gaussian results is less complicated then the analysis of skewed and multi-modal distributions.
-However, applying methods which assume Gaussian distributions on data which does not follow Gaussian distributions will often lead to incorrect conclusions.
+These two last examples, Histograms 4 and 5, illustrate why testing whether evaluation results follow a Gaussian (normal) distribution is generally important.
+Analysis of approximately Gaussian results is less complicated than the analysis of skewed and multi-modal distributions.
+However, applying methods which assume Gaussian distributions on data which does not follow Gaussian distributions often leads to incorrect conclusions.

 Hide code cell source